 I do not believe future people are intrinsically less valuable than the people existing today.
 In fact, I think they might be more valuable because their lives will intrinsically be more worth living as their well-being will probably be greater.
 I also respect the validity of the 20% chance of extinction by 2100 that is the average of a number of researchers’ estimations, so I think that even considering a variety of extinction scenarios, there are many more future people expected to exist in the future.
-Thus, I think we should optimize our political and economic policies to serve their interests even more than the selfish interests of those people alive today.
+Thus, I think we should optimize our political and economic policies to serve future peoples’ interests even more than the selfish interests of those people alive today.
 What does this look like in concrete policies?

 - Steep carbon taxes

-- A land-value tax
+- A Land-value tax

 - a minimum Universal Basic Income instead of less-efficient government social programs like Social Security and welfare

 - Substantially lower taxes on free market interactions and the products of people’s labor.
 Taking money away from those who are best at fulfilling other people’s preferences does not seem to be an optimal recipe for economic growth.

 Principles behind optimizing our economy for the long-term future

 - A willingness to bear the temporary economic losses, as a society, of implementing steep carbon taxes and ecological service destruction taxes.